Seven chieftains of the Magyars: According to Simon of Kéza

 This list, having more legendary elements, is even less credible than that of Anonymus: only Árpád and Szabolcs match the time of the conquest.

 According to Mark of Kalt

 Hungarian chronicler Mark of Kalt names seven captains who led seven tribes in the Chronicon Pictum:

 According to Johannes Thuróczy

 Hungarian chronicler Johannes Thuróczy names seven captains who led seven tribes in the Chronica Hungarorum:

+In the Nádasdy Mausoleum

+The seven Hungarian leaders depicted in Nádasdy Mausoleum:

 Statues

 In Budapest, Hungary, the Heroes' Square, better known as Hősök tere, has a representation of the different chieftains at the base of the column.

 At the base of the column is a group of seven mounted figures representing the Magyar chieftains who led the Hungarian people into the Carpathian basin.
 In the front is Árpád, considered the founder of the Hungarian nation.
 Behind him are the chieftains Előd, Ond, Kond, Tas, Huba, and Töhötöm (Tétény).
 Little survives in the historical record about these individuals and both their costumes and their horses are considered to be more fanciful than historically accurate.